MCP Server for Home Management: Connect Claude to Your Household Data

 Prerequisites

-- Claude Desktop app or another MCP-compatible AI client
+- Claude Desktop, OpenCode, Cursor, or another MCP-compatible AI client

 Step 1: Generate Your API Key